Rafiki (film)

 Rafiki (friend) is a 2018 Kenyan drama film directed by Wanuri Kahiu.
-Rafiki is the story of romance that grows between two young women, Kena and Ziki, amidst family and political pressures around LGBT rights in Kenya.
+Rafiki is the story of romance that grows between two young women, Kena and Ziki, amidst family and political pressures around LGBTQ rights in Kenya.
 The film had its international premiere in the Un Certain Regard section at the 2018 Cannes Film Festival; it was the first Kenyan film to be screened at the festival.

 Plot

 Kena helps her father John Mwaura run a small convenience store in Nairobi as he campaigns for a local election.
 Kena lives with her mother, who isn't really on speaking terms with John.
 Kena starts flirting with Ziki, a neighbourhood girl with colourful hair, who also happens to be the daughter of Peter Okemi, John's political rival.

 Kena and Ziki have a number of romantic dates, and quickly become very close, but there are tensions about displaying their affection in public because homosexuality is illegal in Kenya.

 Ziki's friends get jealous that she is spending so much time with Kena, and when they attack Kena, Ziki defends her.
 Ziki takes Kena home to dress her wounds, but Ziki's mom catches them kissing.
 They run away together to hide, but are found by the town gossip, who brings an angry mob to attack the two girls.
 They are both arrested, and have to be picked up by their fathers.
 Ziki can no longer bear to see Kena, and her parents send her to live in London.
 John refuses to let Kena take the blame for what happened, even though it means forfeiting his chance at winning the election.

 A few years later, Kena has fulfilled her dream to become a doctor and gets word that Ziki has returned to town.
 The film ends just as they are reunited: after all these years their love has not died.